Values Articulation and Supporting Narratives

 I’ve worn many hats, but the hairnet was a first

 If you’ve ever wondered who makes food taste delicious, credit the food scientists and chefs at Griffith Foods.
 They create seasoning blends, doughs, bases, and sauces for the world’s biggest food companies and restaurant chains.
 The problem is, mass-produced food isn’t always healthy for us or good for the earth.
-As a major player in the global food supply, Griffith had a unique opportunity to lead the way toward healthier, more sustainable practices.
-We helped Griffith bridge its past in fast foods to its desired future in whole foods.
+As a major player in the global food supply chain, Griffith had a unique opportunity to lead the way toward healthier, more sustainable practices.
+By helping Griffith uncover purpose, they bridged their past in fast foods to their desired future in whole foods.

 STEP 1: WHO IS GRIFFITH?